|Job title||Campaigns Officer|

 - Responding to consultations and preparing briefings as required

-- Maintaining statistical data and updating the website accordingly
+- Maintain statistical data and update the website accordingly

-- Maintaining the campaigns team’s filing of publications
+- Maintain the campaign team’s filing of publications

 - Developing and nurturing links with relevant agencies and opinion formers

-- Attending meetings, conferences and seminars as appropriate
+- Attend meetings, conferences and seminars as appropriate

 - Must work as part of the whole office team